Andrew M. McClellan

 Office: AL-630 | Email: [email protected]

-Andrew M. McClellan (Ph.D., University of British Columbia) is the James J. Stansell Assistant Professor of Classics at San Diego State University.
-His research and teaching interests range widely across ancient Greco-Roman literature and culture and the post-classical reception of the ancient world in the arts.
-His work tends to gravitate toward topics of violence, horror, and the grotesque.
+Andrew M. McClellan (Ph.D., University of British Columbia) is the James J. Stansell Associate Professor of Classics at San Diego State University.
+His research and teaching interests range widely across ancient Greco-Roman literature and culture and the post-classical reception of the ancient world.
+He has published numerous articles on Homer, Virgil, Lucan, Silius Italicus, Josephus, Prudentius, Mary Shelley, and Lil Wayne.
+His book, Abused Bodies in Roman Epic, was published by Cambridge University Press.
+McClellan's work tends to gravitate toward topics of violence, horror, and the grotesque.